This is the THIRD book in the series…and you can read the prologue and first chapter right now!

 “Have you considered making the mansion a B&B again?”
 Moira asked.
 “I know you’ve been thinking about a restaurant, but we could serve breakfast and maybe have an afternoon tea and coffee with desserts or something.”

-“I like that you’re thinking about doing something creative,” Gabbi replied, “but a B&B is a lot of work.
+“It’s an interesting idea,” Gabbi replied, “but a B&B is a lot of work.
 Especially, if it’s year-round.”

 “What about just in the summer?”
 Moira asked, not wanting to give up on her idea so easily.